 - Installation, configuration of the chosen COTS solution and user training.

 - Migration / transition of customers from the in-house tool to the COTS solution.

 - Ongoing administration of the COTS solution.

 There will always be a healthy debate about whether to build or buy a tool.
-However, it is important to bear in mind that whilst it might appear cheap to build your own home grown monitoring tool – the true cost can be much higher than you expected.
+However, it is important to bear in mind that whilst it might appear cheap to build your own home grown network monitoring tool – the true cost can be much higher than you expected.